-Contemporary British Photographer Nick Brandt's Portrait of an Elephant in Dust, Amboseli, realized the highest price in the sale, surpassing its estimate to achieve $42,500.
+Contemporary British Photographer Nick Brandt's Portrait of an Elephant in Dust, Amboseli, realised the highest price in the sale, surpassing its estimate to achieve $42,500.
 The 2011 oversized digital pigment print is a stirring example of the artist's distinct style, capturing the disappearing natural world of Africa.

-Other highlights in the auction included William Eggleston's Untitled (Blue Truck with Wisteria), which sold for $15,0000; Gregory Crewdson's Untitled (Penitent Girl) from the "Twilight" series which realized $25,000; and Herb Ritts' Helena, Hollywood which reached $10,000.
+Other highlights in the auction included William Eggleston's Untitled (Blue Truck with Wisteria), which sold for $15,0000; Gregory Crewdson's Untitled (Penitent Girl) from the "Twilight" series which realised $25,000; and Herb Ritts' Helena, Hollywood which reached $10,000.

 Bonhams next Photographs auction will take place in New York in 2014.
 For more information please visit www.bonhams.com/departments/PHO/